dmorris0/python_intro/README.md

-# Introduction to Python
+# Introduction to Python: Notes

 ## Daniel Morris, PhD
 ___

-## Book:
+These are notes on the following book:

 ### Python Basics: A Practical Introduction to Python 3
 ### Authors: David Amos, Dan Bader, Joanna Jablonski, Fletcher Heisler
 4th edition, 2021

-___
+The book is available [here](https://realpython.com/products/python-basics-book/), although second hand copies can be obtained much more cheaply online.

-## These Notes:
+## What Are These Notes?

-These notes follow the chapters in the book, and highlight key points.
-If you are already familiar with Python or similar languages, you can review the material quicker using these notes.
-But if you have not had much experience programming, then following the book is preferable, although you may wish to use VSCode, as explained below.
+These notes follow a selection of the chapters in the book by Amos, and highlight key points.
+There are some differences with the book, most notably the use of Visual Studio Code as an Integrated Developer Environment (IDE) rather than IDLE use by the book.

-## Learning Python
-To learn Python with these notes, it is best try all the examples yourself.
-Don't cut and paste the commands.
-Instead, type them in to the Python command line *yourself*.
-This act of typing is integral to learning how to program.
-The best way to learn programming concepts is to **use them** after you hear or see them.

-## Operating System

-Python is available on most operating systems (OSes).
-These notes will assume Windows, but it should not be hard to use the notes with a different OS.

-## Integrated Developer Environment (IDE)
-The book uses the IDE that comes with Python called IDLE.
-These notes, on the other hand, use VSCode.
-VSCode is free, open-source, cross-platform, extremely powerful, and surprisingly easy to use.
-It provides powerful editing and debugging functions for Python.
-It also has extensions for many other applications.
-For instance, I am writing these notes in VSCode in Markdown with an editor that provides a preview of the output.
-If you wish, you can read these notes and run an interactive terminal all in VSCode.
+## Who Are They For?

+The notes are fairly terse, and are intended for someone well-versed in other programming languages and who is seeking to learn the syntax, style and peculiarities of Python.
+The notes are also only an introduction and not comprehensive.
+After completing them you should be comfortable programming basic capabililties in Python.
+Once you are at that level, it is usually fairly simple to learn new features to solve a given problem through a Google or StackOverflow search.

+If, on the other hand, you are new to programming, then these notes may be too terse, and it would be preferable to follow the book or do an [online tutorial](https://docs.python.org/3/tutorial/index.html).
+If you do that, you may still find the discussion on VSCode in these notes useful.